Abiodun Adegoke

-Abiodun Adegoke (born 1998/1999) is a Nigerian amateur basketball player who is notable for being one of the tallest amateur basketball players.
-Referred to as "Big Naija", Adegoke's age is of controversy; a news report stated his age as 17 and 2.18 meters tall in the year 2016, so according to that information he is 26 or 27 years old as of 2025.
-At that time he had size 53 feet but the biggest shoe that he could find after much searching was a size 50.
+Abiodun Adegoke (born c.
+1999) is a Nigerian amateur basketball player who is notable for being one of the tallest amateur basketball players.
+Referred to as "Big Naija", a news report stated his age as 17 and 2.18 meters tall in the year 2016.
+At that time his feet were size 53 but the biggest shoes that he could find after much searching were size 50.

 For a while, he attended the Segun Odegbami International College and Sports Academy in Wasinmi, Nigeria.
 Adegoke currently plays in the MPAC Elite Youth League in Dubai.

 A video from Shaquille O'Neal garnered him NBA interest in March 2021, but he was not drafted.